 Investment summary.
 Southeast Asia presents great investment opportunities, especially as China is maturing and valuations are skyrocketing.
 Resource-rich Cambodia, with its emerging economy, investor-friendly environment and tremendous growth potential is particularly attractive amid the surging commodity prices, driven by China's and India's growing appetite for resources such as timber and rubber, mounting inflation pressure, dwindling natural resources worldwide and excessive liquidity.
 Medical China's forestry concession will allow it to tap Cambodia's emerging resource boom and establish a strong foothold in the timber and rubber industries there.
 Valued at a substantial discount to its intrinsic valuation, the acquisition is EPS and shareholders' value accretive.
 Further assets injections are in the pipeline.
+Based on the valuation of the 100.0% interest in the concession, we arrive at our target price of HK\$2.09, representing an up side potential of 143.0% and a P/E of 14.4x for FY12/08F.

 Foray into Cambodia.
 Listed on the GEM board of HKEX in December 2001, Medical China is mainly engaged in the research, development and provision of medical devices for cancer treatment, including RFAS and 3-dimensional laparoscope.
 It also promotes anticancer drugs in China and manufactures and sells medical testing equipment in the mainland and overseas.
-The group plans to acquire from (Cambodia) Tong Min a 100.0% stake in the 70-year concession of natural forests in Cambodia granted by the Cambodian government.
-The total consideration of not more than HK\$200.0m represents a steep discount (not less than 94.0%) to the asset's intrinsic value of US\$412.8m.
-It will be satisfied by the issuance of new shares, non-convertible bonds and cash (from internal resources of Medical China).
-After the acquisition, shareholders of (Cambodia) Tong Min will become the company's single largest shareholder.
+The group will acquire (Cambodia) Tong Min, which owns a 100.0% stake in the 70-year concession of natural forests in Cambodia granted by the Cambodian government at the consideration of HK\$208.4m.
+The transaction will be satisfied by cash consideration of HK\$50m, issue and allotment of bonds with face value of HK\$70.0m, HK\$13.16m convertible bonds with conversion price at HK\$0.188 each and 400m new shares at HK\$0.188 each.
+The valuation of the acquisitions represents to a P/E of 1.2x for FY12/08F and a steep discount of 94.1% to the asset's intrinsic value of US\$454.8m.
+After the acquisition, shareholders of (Cambodia) Tong Min will have 27.6% interests in Medical China and become the company's single largest shareholder.
 To better reflect its new business nature, Medical China will be renamed China ASEAN Resources Ltd. We also expect it to gradually divest its medical businesses and focus on the resources development business in Cambodia.

 Triple revenue streams.
 The company plans to set up a rubber tree plantation in the concession area, clearing the forest five years before the plantation starts to produce.
-It will process the salvage into sawn timber for sale.
+It will process the salvage logs into sawn timber for sale.
 It will also set up a plant to turn the sawn timber into flooring materials.
-Another main revenue stream will come from rubber sales, once the plantation starts operations.
+Another main revenue stream will come from rubber sales, once the plantation starts producing.

 Location.
-The concession area, covering 10,082.0 hectares (gross) or 7,500.0 hectares (net), is located in Kratie province, Cambodia, about 370km away from capital Phnom Penh (linked by National Highway No.6 and National
+The concession area, covering 10,082.0 hectares (gross) or 7,500.0 hectares (net), is located in Kratie province, Cambodia, about 300km away from the capital Phnom Penh (linked by National Highway No.6 and National Highway No.7) and about 25km from Cambodia's major river, the Mekong River.